 What is firmware?

 Firmware is software embedded in a hardware device, which is used for the electronic device’s operation.
 Aside from the user interface, the firmware contains all the relevant functions and data, which are needed for the internal control of the device.
 The firmware is software developed by the manufacturer, which cannot be modified by the user.

 Like any electronic device, the latest input from development is constantly incorporated in firmware.
-This is also the case for the PULSE Barryvox®.
+This is also the case for the Barryvox®.
 To maintain it at the latest level, we always recommend an update to the latest firmware.

-- Optimised distance and direction display
+- Optimized direction display

 What is new in the firmware version 3.2?